ag-game/carotidartillery/README.md

 Twin-stick shooter

-**Note:** This game is in pre-alpha state.
-Here be dragons.

-This game was created during the [2021 Vampire Themed Game Jam](https://itch.io/jam/vampire-themed-game-jam-october-2021).
+This game was created for the [2021 Vampire Themed Game Jam](https://itch.io/jam/vampire-themed-game-jam-october-2021).

 ## Play